paulkdata/RealmDungeon2/README.md

 - Navigate the map with North, South, East and West links
 - Look for in-game events, which will play out in real time.
 Once the event is complete, you can click "Record" (if you have enough memory)
 - Events only play once, so if you walk away from one before recording, it's gone forever!
 - Think fast!
 You're on a timer!
+Sections of the map will become unavailable over time, starting from the very top.
 - Click "Log out" when you're done, and admire the record you've created of your favourite game

 Click here to play: **link here**